artur-ciocanu/launch.en/help/extension-dev/turbine.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../launch-term-updates.md) for a consolidated reference of the terminology changes.

 The `turbine` object is a "free variable" within the scope of your extension's library modules.
-It provides information and utilities specific to the Adobe Experience Platform Data Collection tags runtime and is always available to library modules without using `require()`.
+It provides information and utilities specific to the Adobe Experience Platform Data Collection tag runtime and is always available to library modules without using `require()`.

 ## [!DNL buildInfo]